 If students should be added to the Class Notebook before they access it (e.g. for group work), they will need to be added manually.

 Materials like readings, graphs, handouts, and homework assignments can be created and distributed within OneNote Class Notebook.
 Instructors can create new pages within the notebook or insert previously-created materials.

 Note: To create groups, after selecting

 + New Group in the window that opens.
 Then, choose the students for the group using the checkboxes and select

 In OneNote Class Notebook, instructors can set up collaborative activities, where students can add to documents with the whole class or within small groups.

-To prevent students from further editing or annotating a collaborative page, that page can be locked by an instructor.
+Instructors can lock a page to prevent students from further editing or annotating a collaborative area.

 When students put their work in their individual Class Notebooks, that work is accessible to instructors.
 Instructors can annotate submissions as well as add audio feedback and images.

 Review the pages from OneNote on